opentracing-contrib/java-spring-cloud/opentracing-spring-cloud-starter-jaeger/README.md

 * `com.uber.jaeger.metrics.Metrics`
 * `com.uber.jaeger.reporters.Reporter`

-## Common cases

-### Set service name

-Set `spring.application.name` to the desired name

-### Define an HTTP collector

-Set `opentracing.jaeger.http-sender.url` to the URL of the Jaeger collector

-### Define a UDP collector

-Set `opentracing.jaeger.udp-sender.host` to the host of the Jaeger collector and `opentracing.jaeger.udp-sender.port` to the end of the Jaeger collector

-### Enable logging of spans

-Set `opentracing.jaeger.log-spans` to `true`

-### Use a probabilistic sampler

-Set `opentracing.jaeger.probabilistic-sampler.sampling-rate` to a value between `0.0` (no sampling) and `1.0` (sampling of every request)

-### Propagate headers in B3 format (for compatibility with Zipkin collectors)

-Set `opentracing.jaeger.enable-b3-propagation` to `true`

-## Advanced cases

 ### com.uber.jaeger.Tracer.Builder customization

-Before creating the `Tracer` it is possible to provide arbitrary customizations to `Tracer.Builder` by providing a bean of type `JaegerTracerCustomizer`
+Right before the `Tracer` is created, it is possible to provide arbitrary customizations to `Tracer.Builder` by providing a bean of type `JaegerTracerCustomizer`

-### Add custom reporter while maintaining the ability to autoconfigure standard ones with properties

-By supplying a bean of `ReporterAppender` the user can add custom as many custom `Reporter` as needed without having the forgo the ability to configure the standard reporters via auto-configuration

 ## Caution